Attractions

 • Cheers

-In line with their sustainability efforts, there’ll also be a local zero-waste store, Unpackt.
+In line with their sustainability efforts, there’ll also be a local zero-waste store, Unpackt – a retail, cafe, grocery, and event space that promotes zero-waste.
 Plus, food waste will be processed in a “food digester” within Mandai Wildlife West.
 Throughout the park, you’ll also be able to find bike racks, charging stations for electric vehicles, plenty of recycling bins, and water points to stay hydrated.

-New entrance to Bird Paradise with 10m waterfall
+Entrance to Bird Paradise with a 10m waterfall

 Image credit: Mandai Wildlife Group

-There’s plenty to look out for before you even enter the park, starting with a new 84m-long archway at the entrance of Mandai Lake Road, adorned with carvings of animals like the Great Pied Hornbill, Giraffe, and Malayan Sun Bear.
+There’s plenty to look out for before you even enter the park, starting with the 84m-long archway at the entrance of Mandai Lake Road, adorned with carvings of animals.

-The main arrival area is also not to be missed, with a cascading 10m-tall waterfall welcoming you.
-Visitors will be able to take a closeup shot from the foot of the waterfall as well as walk to the top via a winding path for a wide-angle, top-down shot.
+The main arrival area is also not to be missed, with a cascading 10m-tall waterfall welcoming you to Bird Paradise.
+Visitors will be able to take a close-up shot from the foot of the waterfall as well as walk to the top via a winding path for a wide-angle, top-down shot.
 Those who have been to Indonesia may also realise that this was inspired by the Madakaripura waterfall.

-Now on to what the lot of us are the most curious about: the park’s main attractions.
+Now on to what the lot of us are the most curious about: the main attractions at this bird park in Singapore.
 Some highlights and must-knows about the 17-hectare wildlife wonderland at a glance:

-Bird Paradise will be joining 3 other existing wildlife parks – Singapore Zoo, Night Safari, and River Wonders – at Mandai Wildlife Reserve alongside an all-new Rainforest Wild.
-There’ll also be more green public spaces and an upcoming eco-resort, Banyan Tree Mandai, all slated to progressively open by 2025.
+Bird Paradise joined 3 other existing wildlife parks – Singapore Zoo, Night Safari, and River Wonders – at Mandai Wildlife Reserve, alongside the all-new Rainforest Wild ASIA.
+There are also more green spaces, and the Mandai Rainforest Resort by Banyan Tree that opened in April.

-The new Bird Paradise will span around 17 hectares, significantly smaller than the 20.2-hectare Jurong Bird Park.
-Yet, it will remain the largest of its kind in Asia, home to 3,500 birds from more than 400 species.
+The park spans around 17 hectares, significantly smaller than the 20.2-hectare Jurong Bird Park.
+Yet, it remains the largest of its kind in Asia, home to 3,500 birds from more than 400 species.

 2. There are 8 walk-through aviaries